THE-OM-PAWAR/OSLAVA_/readme.md

-# Oslava - Event Management Website
+# Oslava aka Gravitas - Event Management Website

-**Oslava** is a comprehensive event management platform designed to simplify the organization and participation in events.
+**Oslava aka Gravitas** is a comprehensive event management platform designed to simplify the organization and participation in events.
 With features tailored for organizers, students, and volunteers, Oslava ensures seamless event discovery, registration, and management.

 ### Node JS
 -https://shorturl.at/EB5zJ